rishabh625/demorestapi/README.md

 # demorestapi
-Create a RESTful API for movies(something similar to IMDB) using Golang,Postgresql.
+Demo RESTful API for movies(something similar to IMDB) using Golang,Postgresql.

-# Info
-Have used go mod as dependency manager

 # Usage
     1. Clone this repo in your GOPATH